 The Electoral College would consist of Electors from each state equal to the number of Representatives in the House, based on population, and its two Senators.
 Each Elector would vote for who they thought would make the best President.

 Most of the political factions liked the Electoral College:

 - The states liked it because each state would decide how to choose its Electors.

 - The large population states would have the advantage when the Electors voted.

 - 95% of the time the Convention delegates expected no candidate to have a majority of the Electoral College votes.
-The House would choose from the top five vote-getters with each state getting one equal vote.
+The House would then choose from the top five vote-getters with each state getting one equal vote.
 Then the small states would have the advantage.